Mary McAleese: Dublin Pride

 In June 2018, McAleese attended Dublin Pride for the first time along with her husband, son Justin and his husband Fionán Donohoe.
 This theme was 'We Are Family', and was a reference to Pope Francis' 2018 visit to Ireland for the Catholic World Meeting of Families.
 Speaking at the parade she said: "Homophobia is evil.
 It ruins people's lives, it has ruined families' lives, it has caused people to commit suicide, it has caused people to live in dark shadows, so unsure of themselves," she said.

+Courage International

+In 2019 McAleese criticised Catholic group Courage International as “Machiavellian, dangerous and deliberately specious”.

 LGBT recognition

 In 2011, McAleese received the GALA Political Figure Award.
 In 2016, McAleese received the "Ally of the year" award from GALA's.

 In 2016, McAleese received The Northern Ireland Tolerantia Award for "her commitment to equal treatment and the dignity of LGB&T people for over four decades".

 In August 2018 McAleese was awarded the Vanguard Award at the GAZE LGBT Festival in Dublin.